 For patient related matters: 617-643-4806

 for administrative and non patient related matters: 617-831-7515

 - MD, Columbia University College of Physicians and Surgeons

 American Board Certifications

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

-Dr. Parangi has been able to balance her passion for translational research with innovative and compassionate care to patients with complex thyroid diseases.
+Dr. Parangi has been able to balance her passion for translational research with innovative and compassionate care to patients with complex thyroid and parathyroid diseases.
 Her work in thyroid cancer details certain key genetic changes seen more frequently in those who do poorly, to help elucidate the role of these genetic changes in the aggressive behavior of those cancers.
 This important research effort focuses on clarifying the molecular mechanism of thyroid cancer invasion and understanding the process of disease progression in patients with thyroid cancer.
 Dr. Parangi's laboratory has started to characterize how a common genetic mutation in aggressive thyroid cancer BRAF (V600E) leads to thyroid cancer cell invasion, migration and metastasis.
 She has established the endocrine tumor tissue repository in 2008 and the molecular diagnostics laboratory is has been combined with other translational research efforts at the MGH including the Endocrine Surgery Clinical Database under the auspices of the Codman Center for Clinical Effectiveness and basic science laboratory research to improve translational research in thyroid cancer.